iCliniq Logo

 Hello doctor,

-These have all cleared up by themselves over about two to three weeks but were red and some with red radiating outward on my skin, but I was able to fight off the infection.
+These have all cleared up by themselves over about two to three weeks, but were red and some with red radiating outward on my skin, but I was able to fight off the infection.
 I have also had a rash under my left armpit several times.
-I had a more severe one near my left elbow about three months ago and the infection was spreading up my arm.
-So, I got oral antibiotics from the doctor and it cleared in about four days.
-I have just now in the last few weeks had another near my left elbow (still there and very sore) and a second one appeared nearby about five days ago.
+I had a more severe one near my left elbow about three months ago, and the infection was spreading up my arm.
+So, I got oral antibiotics from the doctor, and it cleared in about four days.

-Initially, the first one looked like red was spreading but I put some antibiotic eye cream on the area each day for the past week and it has gone down a little but both are still very sore.
-Overall, I am really wanting to find the cause and fix this.
-I had not taken antibiotics for about 15 years before the first leg episode about 14 months ago.
-I have changed my diet a lot to be eating very healthy past 12 months.
-So, I am surprised by this unless it's something relating to gradual detox.
 I am not eating many complex carbohydrates (rice, bread, pasta) and stick mainly to lots of green vegetables and good protein like grass-fed meat, free-range chicken, salmon, and free-range eggs.
 I guess sometimes I may go in and out of ketosis a bit.
-When I drink, I drink a fair bit (15 standard drinks) but only do this once a week.
+When I drink, I drink a fair bit (15 standard drinks), but only do this once a week.
 Unsure if this is related.
-Hoping to get to the bottom of this.
-Thanks.

 It seems like a frequent case of bacterial infection of your skin.
-Why are you frequently getting bacterial furunculosisis what we need to look at.
-This usually indicates an immunocompromised state or underlying uncontrolled diabetes mellitusor a complement deficiency disorder.
-What I can gather from your symptoms is that you get bad cases of furunculosis, some with infected axillary lymphadenopathy (the tender lumps in axilla).
+Why are you frequently getting bacterial furunculosis is what we need to look at.
+This usually indicates an immunocompromised state or underlying uncontrolled diabetes mellitus or a complement deficiency disorder.

-The axillary rash is something else which also occurs in diabetics or immunocompromised individuals.
+What I can gather from your symptoms is that you get bad cases of furunculosis, some with infected axillary lymphadenopathy (the tender lumps in the axilla).
+The axillary rash is something else that also occurs in diabetics or immunocompromised individuals.
 It is called erythrasma.
-It also occurs with obesity as in your case.
-It would be helpful to know a bit more about your condition like,
+It also occurs with obesity, as in your case.
+It would be helpful to know a bit more about your condition, like

 1. Has this ever happened when you were a child?

-2. Did you get frequent infections as a child or is it something that happened only recently?
+2. Did you get frequent infections as a child, or is it something that happened only recently?

 3. Do you have diabetes mellitus or a family history of diabetes?

 Given your BMI, you are very prone to insulin resistance.
-Hence we need to take a look at your blood glucose levels.
+Hence, we need to take a look at your blood glucose levels.
 I am very hopeful we can get to the bottom of this.
 We need to look at it in a stepwise manner, ruling out possibilities and establishing a diagnosis.
-Please give me the details I asked for and get the following investigations done.

 1. Oral glucose tolerance test.